amplifyeyecare-logo-base2-icon

 Typically, when somebody comes to the eye doctor, the eye doctor is looking to be able to correct them to 20/20 vision.
 When a person has an eye disease, and it damages the retina, they will no longer be correctable to 20/20.
 Once a person is no longer able to be corrected to 20/20 vision, which in a lot of cases is once we get to about 20/70 visual acuity, they are then classified as being in the low vision category.
 When a patient gets to 20/200, that's considered legally blind.
 In these cases, when somebody starts to have difficulty with central vision, then we can teach them to do what's called eccentric viewing.
 And in that case, they learn to use the adjacent unaffected peripheral retina to view with instead of the central retina.
 Of course, it's not going to be as good visual acuity as someone with 20/20 vision, but they're still going to be able to utilize that retina so they don't go completely blind.

-Schedule with eye doctors for a low vision evaluation at our state of the art optometry clinic in Hixson, attracting patients from Chattanooga, Cleveland, and Middle Valley.
+Get superior care when you schedule an appointment for a low vision evaluation at our trusted optometry clinic in Hixson, conveniently serving patients from nearby Chattanooga, Cleveland, and Middle Valley.
 Call (423) 321-8233 or fill out this form to make an appointment today.

 Visit a Low Vision optometrist at an Amplify EyeCare practice near you: